Share to Twitter

 There are a number of facilities across Australia where animals are bred specifically for experimentation.
-These facilities include industry owned (1), government supported (2), and university departments (3).
+These facilities include: industry owned (1), government supported (2), and university departments (3).

 The National Health and Medical Research Council (NHMRC) code (4) considers genetic modification in animal breeding as a scientific purpose (2.4.26) and subject to Animal Ethics Committee (AEC) approval to prevent over-breeding.
-Thus, the animals bred for the purpose of research may be genetically modified, although not all are.

 In 2015, an Australian senate committee denied the implementation of the Prohibition of Live Imports of Primates for Research Bill 2015 (7).

 The Convention on International Trade in Endangered Species (CITES) (8)requires that an “export will not be detrimental to the survival of that species in the wild”.
 A search using the CITES Trade Database (9) for animals traded between 2015 and 2020 shows Australia imported 10 macaques and 22 marmosets from France for scientific purposes.
 These 32 animals were all bred in captivity in France and transported by air freight 15,000 kilometres to Australia, despite Australia having active breeding colonies for macaques and marmosets.

 Australia also exports animals to other countries for use in medical research.
 From 2018 through to the end of 2020, 276,279,008 animals were exported from Australia as “Laboratory Animal[s]” (10) These were primarily to Pacific islands (Fiji, Kiribati, and Vanuatu), Sri Lanka, and Philippines.

 Carbon emissions: animal research laboratories require significant energy